A Summer Saved in Kalavrita

 slow down to a crawl while the pedestrians hugged the walls of the cliffs

-where there are rooms to rent and many people who hike the gorge begin
+which is the station for the Mega Spiliou Monastery.
+There are rooms to rent and some restaurants and many people who hike the gorge begin

 or end the trip here.
 This beautiful village on the banks of the Vouraikos